 North Country Clinic on the shores of Grizzly Lake opened in 2002 to serve the needs of patients living on the Tok Cut-off.
 On August 26, 2003 Cross Road Medical Center was awarded a multi-year, renewable federal grant to extend services to low-income and uninsured patients, becoming a Federally Qualified Health Center (FQHC) in the process.
 This designation also allowed for the implementation of the federal 340B Drug Pricing program, which provides lower medication costs to low-income patients.
 Extensive foundation repairs were made in 2009 to mitigate the effects of decades of permafrost and earthquake damage.

 In 2011 SEND North moved their administrative office out of Glennallen.
 As a result, CRMC acquired a small office building from SEND to accommodate its administrative staff and bodywork therapy service.
 CRMC also began the process of taking over the management of land adjacent to the CRMC clinic that was originally deeded to SEND by the state.
 In the summer of 2012 CRMC applied for a New Access Point grant to expand services to the City of Delta Junction, approximately 150 miles north of Glennallen, at the request of representatives from the Delta Junction-based Interior Alaska Hospital Foundation.
 The grant for a new clinic was awarded to CRMC on November 8, 2013.
-The Interior Alaska Medical Clinic will open in Delta Junction by March 1, 2014.
+The grand opening of the Interior Alaska Medical Clinic was March 1, 2014.

 The Copper River Basin The Copper River Basin is located in the Valdez-Cordova Census District in the Southcentral Region of Alaska.
 As already mentioned, the geography and climate of the region can present challenges to accessing health care, particularly in winter.
 Weather conditions, rough terrain and long distances create a unique physical environment in which to practice medicine, and a challenging environment for patients to access services.
 Winter temperatures can dip to -50°F and below with summers a moderate 60-80°F. The dark winters of just a few hours of daylight are offset by the long summer days of continuous daylight.
 This Copper River Basin is truly beautiful both in winter and summer with its many rugged mountain ranges.